Is Wine Gluten Free? Celiac Safety Guide

 The entire winemaking process — crushing, fermenting, aging, bottling — involves no wheat, barley, or rye by default.

-Types of Wine: All Generally Safe
+Types of Wine: All Celiac-Safe

 Red Wine